ttutisani/Xunit.Gherkin.Quick/README.md

 This is a BDD style feature written in [Gherkin language](https://docs.cucumber.io/gherkin/reference/).

 **Important**: change feature file properties to ensure it gets copied into output directory.
 Set the value of `Copy to Output Directory` to `Copy Always` or `Copy if Newer`.
+See [Copying feature files](/docs/copying-feature-files.md).

 Now it's time to implement the code to run scenarios of this feature.